bazel-contrib/bazel-mypy-integration/README.md

 ## Installation

-Create a file that will specify the version of `mypy` to use.
-You will pass the Bazel label for this file to the `deps()` function in `@mypy_integration//repositories:deps.bzl`, which below is named `mypy_integration_deps(...)`:
+**1. Create a file that will specify the version of `mypy` to use.** You will pass the Bazel label for this file to the `deps()` function in `@mypy_integration//repositories:deps.bzl`, which below is named `mypy_integration_deps(...)`: